Sat October 13, 2012

 SIMON: Help us appreciate this recording.

-MALESKY: Well, March 2, 1959, Miles Davis called a bunch of musicians into a studio in New York - Bill Evans, Winton Kelly, Jimmy Cobb, Cannonball Adderley, John Coltrane.
+MALESKY: Well, March 2nd, 1959, Miles Davis called a bunch of musicians into a studio in New York - Bill Evans, Wynton Kelly, Jimmy Cobb, "Cannonball" Adderley, John Coltrane.
 And the idea was to try something completely different.

 MALESKY: He didn't give them charts.
 He just gave them ideas, outlines, of what the tunes would be.
 They did only one take for each of the songs.
 And it was an experiment with modal jazz, which was different from the more prevalent and popular types of jazz at the time.

-SIMON: Of course, the world just lost Neil Armstrong and many stories were told of the moment that he piloted the Eagle onto the surface of the moon.
-When they lifted off the next day, what did Neil Armstrong and Buzz Aldrin leave behind on the surface of the moon?
+SIMON: Of course, the world just said goodbye to Neil Armstrong, and many stories were told of the moment that he piloted the Eagle onto the surface of the moon.
+When they lifted off the next day, what did Neil Armstrong and Buzz Aldrin leave behind, on the surface of the moon?